Distrust: In computer science

 A protocol as defined in computer science uses a more formal idea of distrust itself.
 Different parts of a system are not supposed to "trust" each other but rather perform specific assertions, requests and validations.
 Once these are passed, the responsibility for errors lies strictly with the receiving part of the system, not that which sent the original information.
 Applying this principle inside one program is called contract-based design.

 Neurochemical studies

 Neuroeconomics explain how economists are attempting to understand why humans trust or distrust others by recording physiological measurements during trust experiments.
 Economists conducted an experiment observing distrust through a trust game.
 Subjects were asked to anonymously donate various amounts of money to other anonymous subjects with no guarantee of receiving money in return.
-Various conditions were run of the experiment and after each decision, subjects' levels of DHT were measured.
-The results of this experiment suggest men and women respond to distrust physiologically differently; a heightened level of the hormone Dihydrotestosterone (DHT) in men is associated with distrust.
+Various conditions were run of the experiment and after each decision, subjects' levels of the hormone dihydrotestosterone (DHT) were measured.
+The results of this experiment suggest men and women respond to distrust physiologically differently; a heightened level of the hormone DHT in men is associated with distrust.
 However, more research is needed in order to accurately state the correlation between the amount of DHT present in males and responses to distrust.